Divyansh89-dutta/backend-team/README.md

   "quantity": 1
 }`
-Note: When this endpoint is hit, Nodemailer sends an email notification to the provided userEmail using the settings defined in utils/notification.js.
+Note: When this endpoint is hit, Nodemailer sends an email notification to the provided userEmail using the settings defined in utils/notification.js. which will we sans to the userEmail Email in real time